isakro/shoredate/paper/paper.md

 The resulting date is plotted with the function `shoredate_plot()`.

 ![The location of the example site relative to the isobases of the displacement curves.
-The base map is a simplified and lightweight map of the region.\label{fig:example_site}](example_site.png)
+The base map is a simplified light-weight map of the region.\label{fig:example_site}](example_site.png)

 ![The curve interpolated to the example site by means of inverse distance